 Goats at Connemara.
 All images by Jane Izard.

 A visit to the site offers a range of activities for all with house tours, hiking trails and activities at the farm.
 If you have never visited, take time for a guided tour of the historic home; there are more than 65,000 artifacts on display.
-This year will offer a unique glimpse into the house because most of the furnishings will be inventoried and packed away for preservation work.
-Visitors will get a “behind the scenes” look into the Sandburg’s home, but special exhibits will be up to help show the rooms as they were once furnished.
-The tours are offered daily (except Christmas) and last around 30 minutes.
-They begin at 9:30 a.m. with the last one departing at 4:30 p.m.
+Tours are offered daily most days and last around 30 minutes.
 It is a third-of-a-mile mile trail up to the house; if you are unable to walk, please use the phone in the parking lot for assistance.
-Guided house tours are $5 for adults, $3 for seniors and free for children under 15.

 It is said that Mr. Sandburg would often take his chair out on one of the many rock outcroppings along one of the many trails to write or sit.
 He enjoyed being out in nature, observing his surrounds.
 The trails happen to be one of my favorite things about Connemara; there are approximately five miles of trails, varying in length and difficulty.
 The park’s close proximity to town is a draw for locals.
 Many frequent it daily to escape for some time in the woods.
 The longest and most strenuous hike is the trail to the top of Glassy Mountain.
 This mountain was the target of many of hike following July Fourth feasts and some families continue this tradition.